 Prior to applying any adhesive, it is beneficial to conduct a dry layout of the tiles.
 This process enables you to visualize the overall appearance of the tabletop and make necessary adjustments to the arrangement.

 Once satisfied with the layout, the surface of the tabletop should be cleaned and primed to facilitate effective adhesion of the tiles.
+For additional guidance and techniques, consulting established resources such as reliable blogs or instructional videos on platforms like YouTube can provide further insights.

 To begin a mosaic project, select appropriate tiles or floral plates.
 It is advisable to use wheeled pliers or tile nippers to cut the selected materials into smaller, manageable pieces that fit your design specifications.
-In this phase, safety precautions are essential; wearing safety glasses and gloves is recommended to protect against sharp edges that may pose a risk of injury.

 Preparation of the workspace is also crucial.
 A clean dining table or an outdoor surface should be utilized for the initial laying out of the mosaic pieces, referred to as "dry laying."
 This method allows you to visualize the overall design before committing to a permanent application using glue or adhesive.